-This indicates the percentage of short-term residents who experienced functional improvements, such as with activities of daily living.
+This tells you the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.

 - Regional Health Rapid City HospitalAcute Care Hospitals 19.64 miles away353 Fairmont Blvd Post Office Box 6000 Rapid City South Dakota 57701Voluntary non-profit - Private(605) 755-1000